 We are required to set out the ongoing charges incurred by members over the period covered by this Statement, which are annual fund management charges plus additional fund expenses, such as custody costs, but excluding transaction costs; this is also known as the ongoing charges figure ("OCF").
 The OCF is paid by the members and is reflected in the unit price of the funds.
 None of the funds offered by the Plan feature performance related fees.
 The OCF also includes a 0.06% pa administration cost applied to each fund since members incur these costs.
-This fee reduced from 0.07% pa over the Plan year and this reduction is reflected in the charges reported.
-However, as Plan fund charges can fluctuate due to other factors, such as the underlying fund charge, some are higher than last year and others are lower, despite the reduction in administration cost applying across the board.
+However, as Plan fund charges can fluctuate due to other factors, such as the underlying fund charge, some are higher than last year and others are lower.
 Over the Plan Year there were no other member borne charges.
 Members can also pay to receive retirement advice through the Plan if they choose but these costs are not in scope for this Statement.
 In preparing this section of the Statement, we had regard to the relevant statutory guidance.